apache/nuttx/boards/arm/sama5/sama5d2-xult/README.txt

      - Press the "Send File" button
      - Close SAM-BA, remove the USB Device cable.

-  You should now be able to interrupt with U-Boot vie the DBGU interface.
+  You should now be able to interrupt with U-Boot via the DBGU interface.

   Load NuttX with U-Boot on AT91 boards
   -------------------------------------